dsyer/async-wasm/README.md

     }
     ```

-To compile we can to use the "wasm32-unkown-unknown" target type.
-We can also do a short round of optimization:
+To compile we can use the "wasm32-unkown-unknown" target type.
+A short round of optimization is also possible:

 ```
 $ cargo build --target=wasm32-unknown-unknown